 Amy Satterthwaite Retires from All Forms of Cricket

-Amy Satterthwaite, 35, announced her retirement on Thursday.
-She was a member of the White Fans squad for the ICC Women’s Cricket World Cup, the highest ODI cricketer for the New Zealand women’s team.
+Thursday, Amy Satterthwaite, 35, announced her retirement.
+She was the top ODI player for the New Zealand women’s side and a member of the White Fans squad for the ICC Women’s Cricket World Cup.

-Her career will be advertised against England, taking 6 wickets for 16 runs in 2006 and scoring four consecutive ODI centuries in 2016-17.
-ICC chief executive Geoff Allardyce says Satterweight is a hero to many.
-She wants Amy to be involved in cricket in one way or another.
+Her career will be highlighted against England, when she took six wickets for sixteen runs in 2006 and scored four consecutive ODI hundreds in 2016 and 2017.
+Geoff Allardyce, the chief executive of the ICC, adds that Satterweight is a hero to many.
+She desires that Amy participate in cricket in some capacity.

-Left-arm batsman Amy Satterthwaite has scored 4639 runs in 145 ODIs, including six centuries and 26 fifties.
-She has scored 164 runs in 111 T20s in 1 fifty.
-She has taken 50 ODIs and 26 Twenty20 wickets in offspin bowling.
+Amy Satterthwaite has amassed 4,639 runs in 145 ODIs, including six centuries and twenty-six fifties.
+In 1 fifty she has scored 164 runs in 111 T20s.
+She has taken offspin wickets in 50 ODIs and 26 Twenty20s.